am2222/permit_data_process/README.md

 - Enhance deduplication logic by conducting a deeper analysis of the data.
 - Refactor `util_function.py` into a more object-oriented, class-based structure for improved modularity.

----

-This version improves readability with concise phrasing, consistent formatting, and a logical flow while retaining all essential details.